Special Workshops & Seasonal Programs

 Gratitude Journaling: An Invitation to Creativity and Play with Sharon Rudnitzky

-This program meets monthly until December.
+This program meets monthly.
 Join one or all of them!
-Next dates are: October 2nd, November 22nd and December 20th.
+Next date is December 20th.

 Discover the uplifting power of gratitude, creativity and play in Gratitude Journaling—a unique, hands-on workshop designed to nourish your spirit and bring more lightness into your life.
 Rooted in the proven benefits of gratitude journaling for mental and physical well-being, this class goes beyond words to engage your senses and spark your inner artist.